South China Sea clash raises fears of full-blown conflict – DW – 06/25/2024

 Earlier this month, at a global defense forum in Singapore, Marcos was asked how his country would react to a hypothetical situation where Chinese actions killed a Filipino soldier and if that would trigger the US-Philippines treaty.

-The Philippine president responded saying that, if by a willful act, a Filipino citizen — not only servicemen — is killed, it will be "very close to an act of war" and "the Philippines will respond accordingly."
+The Philippine president responded by saying that if by a willful act, a Filipino citizen — not only servicemen — is killed, it will be "very close to an act of war" and "the Philippines will respond accordingly."

 As for the latest row with the Chinese, however, the Philippine officials later said Manila did not consider invoking the treaty despite a Filipino sailor having his finger cut off.